 The Board and the President and Chief Executive Officer recognize that gender diversity is a significant aspect of diversity, and acknowledge the important role of women in contributing to diversity of perspectives in senior management roles.
-Five women currently occupy executive officer positions with the Corporation and its major subsidiaries, representing 20% of the total number of executive officer positions at such entities.
+Four women currently occupy executive officer positions with the Corporation and its major subsidiaries, representing 18% of the total number of executive officer positions at such entities.
 The Corporation has not adopted a target regarding women in executive officer positions as the Board believes that such arbitrary targets are not in the best interests of the Corporation.
-In support of the Corporation's commitment to gender diversity, talent acquisition practices have been aligned to support the Diversity Policy and the Corporation and its major subsidiaries have launched various initiatives which are focused on the development and advancement of female employees.
+In support of the Corporation and its major subsidiaries have launched various initiatives which are focused on the development and advancement of female employees.